 But store owners in the smaller Main Street shopping districts around the county were concerned that a seventh day of mall shopping would force them to open, too, putting pressure on tiny sales staffs and adding more in overhead than in profit.” —New York Times, 3 Nov 1993.

 Of note, Paramus, a community in the county that is home to 5 of Bergen county’s biggest malls has its own Sunday closing ordinance in place on top of the county’s.
-It is a community not too dissimilar to Highland in size, income and home price but clearly a community that is not dominated member of the LDS faith.
+It is a community not too dissimilar to Highland in size, income and home price but clearly a community that is not dominated by members of the LDS faith.

 - Population: Paramus 26,342, Highland 15,523

 As our nation becomes more and more commercialized it is taking a toll on individuals as families.
 In a 1999 survey of retail employees SFS/Infratest found the following:

 Changes in personal situation of full-time employees because of longer opening hours (%)

 |Reconciliation of work and private life||8.9%||46.8%|